by Tanya Amyote

 About the Author

-Tanya Amyote joined the Edge team in 2016, as marketing assistant, Excel guru, and token Canadian.
+Tanya Amyote joined the Edge team in 2016, as marketing assistant, Excel enthusiast, and token Canadian.

 When not solving the world’s pivot table problems, Tanya is an avid reader, fountain pen user, and outspoken advocate for awareness of Osteogenesis Imperfecta (brittle bone disease).
 On May 6th, Wishbone Day, we’ll be wearing yellow to raise awareness of the varied, full, and meaningful lives of people with O.I., including Tanya and her 9-year-old son, James.